KSDunne/statement_beauty/README.md

 ### Target audience

 - Users that are enthusiastic about current beauty trends
-- Users that have a celebratory event coming up, for example a birthday or wedding, that would like their hair or makeup done
+- Users that would like to book to have their hair or makeup done for an upcoming event
 - Users that are professionals in the beauty industry and would like to collaborate on blog posts or offer their own services through our makeover service

 ### User requirements and expectations

 - An intuitively structured and visually appealing website that is easy to read on all screen sizes
-- An intuitive navigation system wheather using a mobile, tablet or monitor
+- Navigation that is easy to use and understand whether using mobile, tablet or monitor
 - Ability to quickly understand the purpose of the website
+- An ability to register, login and logout
+- An ability to interact with content by commenting
+- An ability to read comments that have been made under blogs
+- An ability to update and delete comments if desired
 - An ability to find relevant information on the business and its services
+- Access to a collaboration form
+- An ability to make a booking for a makeover
+- An ability to see a list of their own bookings
+- An ability to update and delete bookings if desired
 - Easy ways to contact the business
-- Access to a collaboration form
 - An accessible website for all users

 ## Epics and user stories